What is Posterolateral Corner Injury?

 Normally grade I PLC injuries resolve completely with conservative treatment.
 Depending on the severity and involvement of other structures, surgery may be required.

-For a quick and successful recovery, post-operative knee rehabilitation is one of the most important aspect which is often neglected after knee surgery.
+For a quick and successful recovery, post-operative knee rehabilitation is one of the most important aspects which is often neglected after knee surgery.

 The things that should be done to reduce the risk of sustaining a PLC injury includes-